 Everybody needs to get to chill here.

-Whoever you hate, somebody's gonna go after them.
+Whoever you hate, somebody's going to go after him.

 No, no, no, no.